SupaxInc/system-design-101/Concepts/6-Databases.md

 ## NoSQL Database

-**What is it?** Essentially a JSON-based database built for Web 2.0.
+**What is it?** Essentially a JSON-based database built for Web 2.0 that is unstructured data.
 <br>**Example:** Used for high-frequency read/writes like real-time sport apps, MMO's, micro-blogging, etc.

 **How does it work?:**